Golden, crispy, herby, Air Fryer Lemon Garlic Roasted Potatoes. Ready in 30 minutes. No parboiling required!

 - Add the potatoes to the air fryer basket and cook on the air fry setting at 350°F (175 °C) for 15 minutes.

 - While they are cooking, break up the head of garlic into individual cloves and remove any skin that is really loose and papery.
 Leave the rest of the skin intact.

 - Cut the 2 lemons in half lengthways.
 Save one half for juicing, then cut the other halves into 3 wedges each.

-- Return the basket to the Air Fryer and cook for a further 15 minutes.
+- Return the basket to the air fryer and cook for a further 15 minutes.
 Check.
-They should be done, but if you prefer them a little more golden, put them back on for 5 minutes.
+They should be done, but if they aren't quite done or you prefer them a little more golden, put them back on for a few minutes.

-- Pick out the woody rosemary sticks and serve the potatoes with the garlic cloves and the lemon wedges.
-Guests can squeeze the soft, sweet cloves of garlic out of their skins and eat it with the potatoes and the caramelized lemon.
+- Discard the woody rosemary sticks and serve the potatoes with the garlic cloves and the lemon wedges.
+When eating, squeeze the soft, sweet cloves of garlic out of their skins and eat it with the potatoes and the caramelized lemon.